Interim Executive Director

 with those who are recovering from substance abuse.
 She also has experience with service learning, experiential learning, distance-learning education, and undergraduate advising.
 Dr. Mier is a member of the Board of Directors for Drug Free Wayne County and a member of several professional organizations like the American Society of Criminology, the Academy of Criminal Justice Sciences, and the Midwestern Criminal Justice Association.
 Her research interests revolve around substance abuse and dependence; drug policy, legalization, and the

 impact on the criminal justice system; and risk and resilience for substance abuse.
 Criminal justice education and pedagogical methods are also an interest for research.
 Dr. Mier’s prior work has appeared in the peer-reviewed journals Crime & Delinquency, Deviant Behavior, and the International Journal of Progressive Education.

 Past Executive Director

 Stacey Steele served as the director of Drug-Free Wayne County Partnership, taking over this position at the end of 2015 after serving on the coalition for over 10 years.
-Steele is also the Director of Grants & Program Assessment at the Boys & Girls Clubs of Wayne County, where she has conducted several evidence-based substance abuse prevention programs.
+Steele also served as the Director of Grants & Program Assessment at the Boys & Girls Clubs of Wayne County, where she has conducted several evidence-based substance abuse prevention programs.
 Steele completed her MBA in April of 2017 after entering to workforce with her undergrad from Earlham College in 2002.
 Stacey Steele passed away on December 21st, 2019 in Richmond Indiana.
 Stacey’s motivation, forward thinking, and passion influenced countless youth and colleagues to ask “what’s next”.
 Stacey’s relentless work to reduce substance use and improve the overall health of her community leaves a lasting impact for all of us.